arletteespana/Modular-decomposition/README.md

 ## Fracture tree

-Given the factoring permutation of a graph G, this functions give as an output the fracture tree, that is actually a good estimation of the Modular despomposition of G.
+Given the factoring permutation of a graph G, this functions give as an output the fracture tree, that is actually a good estimation of the Modular decomposition of G.

 ## Modular decomposition